Keep your business afloat following illness or injury with AMP Business Overheads Insurance

 One of the biggest stresses of running a business is that there are so many expenses that need to be paid for before you’ve even served a single customer.
 If you’re lucky and your hard work pays off, you’ll be able to cover the operational costs of your business with the money you’re making from your day to day trading.
 Unfortunately, even the best laid plans can go awry.
 Of course, your business could stand to lose you for a short period of time, but would your business be able to survive if you were to suffer a serious illness or injury and were unable to take part in the day to day running of the business for an undetermined amount of time?

-AMP Elevate Business Overheads insurance will provide cover for 100% of your eligible expenses in the event you are forced to take time off of work.
+AMP Elevate Business Overheads insurance will provide cover for your eligible expenses in the event you are forced to take time off of work.
 What's more, premium payments are generally tax-deductible.
 Keep reading to learn more of the benefits of this policy or submit your details below to receive a quote for cover.

 Benefits of AMP Elevate Business Overheads Insurance